sarnold/dev-ada-overlay/README.rst

 (currently x86, amd64, arm, and arm64).

-The modified adacore packages provide relaxed dependencies and a system-gcc USE flag to build with the "standard" system toolchain with SUE=ada.
+The modified adacore packages provide relaxed dependencies and a system-gcc USE flag to build with the "standard" system toolchain when built with USE=ada.
 The primary dependencies for all of the adacore tools are gprbuild and xmlada.
 Since gprbuild needs itslef to build itslef, there is a bootstrap flag and a rebuild step for gprbuild/xmlada and then all the tools should build from there.